Kakamotobi/Learned/Backend/Node/04-Creating-Dynamic-HTML-with-Templating.md

   - Now, we can load files in the "public" folder.
 - Refer to the static assets in the templates to apply them.
   - Ex: `<link rel="stylesheet" href="/style.css">`
+    - Reference the path inside of the "public" directory to get to that asset.
     - No need to reference the path "public/" because we are going to serve the contents of the directory; not the directory itself.
 ### Reference
 [Serving static files in Express](https://expressjs.com/en/starter/static-files.html)